JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 - [XNBCLI](https://github.com/LeonBlade/xnbcli/releases/latest) for converting images into XNB
 - Visual Studio 2019 (or above) using MonoGame for converting audio and music, project file [**here**]().

+## Common rules
+Level design in Jump King is a delicate balance between fairness and hardness.
+These rules are not only made to prevent unfair and impossible levels but to respect Nexile's original ideas on level design.
+Also in order to get your map approved on the site, these rules **need** to be followed.

+1. __Screen transitions must be full jumps__; it would be unfair for a player not knowing how to jump over a new screen

+2. __Transition platforms should always work__ (with a full jump) and they __must not be related to a specific position__ in the platform before the transition to the new screen

+3. __Platforms must be bordered with a line__ (with at least 1px)

+4. Do not exaggerate with the Lost Frontier jumps (8px platform equals to 1px in the hitboxes file), that area sucks

+Testing is the most important phase of your level that should take you a lot of time, a good level has every single fall calculated, nothing is left to be random.
+Check out some more tips [**here**](https://phoenixx19.github.io/JumpKingPlus/workshop/commonrules/).

 ---

 ## Modding